threatpatrols/opnsense-plugin-configsync/docs/index.md

  * Digital Ocean - Spaces
  * Other - S3 compatible endpoints

-Configuration Sync happens to be a great OPNsense configuration backup solution when used by itself.
-More usefully the Configuration Sync plugin is used in DevOps automation to re-invoke OPNsense instances with a previously existing configuration.

-Configuration Sync uses the well known [Python Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to achieve generic S3 connectivity.
+Configuration Sync uses the well known [Python Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) library to achieve generic S3 connectivity; if Boto3 can handle the S3 storage provider you should be able to use it here.

 ## Installation
 Installation is possible via the Threat Patrols repo.
 Refer to the documentation